 So, no nudes, no wild parties, and no jokes about your job on social media?
 Don’t worry; you don’t need to have a separate account.
 Most social networks have privacy settings.
 So, if you want to share the artefact of your night out, adjust the settings so it will be shared only with your friends.

-If you have an OnlyFans account that you want to promote on your Instagram account story, share it with your close friends’ circle so none of your colleagues will see that.
-The same goes with mocking customers.
-But mind that privacy settings don’t give a 100% guarantee that it won’t be seen by those who shouldn’t see it.
+If you have an OnlyFans account that you want to promote on your Instagram account story, share it with your close friends’ circle so none of your colleagues will see it.
+The same goes for mocking customers.
+But mind that privacy settings don’t guarantee that it won’t be seen by those who shouldn’t see it.
 You cannot hide on social media.

 Final Thoughts

 If you want to get hired for your dream job, you should be careful with what you post online.
-You need to create a professional image that corresponds to your skills and experience.
+You must create a professional image corresponding to your skills and experience.
 And if you know what to post and what not to post, your chances of having a perfect online profile for the recruiters are quite high.